Table of contentsHow to use the efficiency calculatorWhat is efficiency?How to calculate efficiency?Real-life applicationsFAQs

 A special type of efficiency is the Carnot efficiency (see the carnot efficiency calculator).
 It is defined as the efficiency of the Carnot engine, which is an ideal engine that maximizes energy output.

 In order to calculate efficiency, you need to apply the following formula:

-- η is the efficiency (expressed as a percentage),
+- η – Efficiency (expressed as a percentage),

-- Eout is the energy output (in Joules), and
+- Eout – Energy output (in joules), and

-- Ein is the energy input (also in Joules).
+- Ein – Energy input (also in joules).

 The fundamental law of energy conservation states that you cannot create energy.
-What follows is that the efficiency of any machine can never exceed 100%.
+Therefore, the efficiency of any machine can never exceed 100%.
 Nevertheless, you will probably come across articles saying that LED lights or heat pumps can have an efficiency of 300% or more.

 How is it possible?
 The apparent efficiency of 300% results from the definition of efficiency that we use.
 The electrical power supplied to LED lights might be actually lower than the output, but it doesn't mean that energy was created in the process.
 It merely means that the lights have received some heat energy from the surroundings and converted it into the output energy.
 As we aren't able to measure this additional input, the apparent efficiency rises above 100%.